DB

 And it should be 5 in col2 or col3.

-Why comparison and conditional aggregation fails in BigQuery
+The reason why comparison and conditional aggregation fail in BigQuery

 The reason why comparison and conditional aggregation fails in BigQuery is null.